allabout-devops/kubernetes-cli-tools/README.md

-To use these functions copy  required function from kubernetes.sh file in ~/.bashrc or ~/.zshrc file
+To use these functions copy  required function from kubernetes.sh file to ~/.bashrc or ~/.zshrc file

 Use kgp to list pods with filters in current namespace or specific namespace using flag -n <namespace_name>